Oxford Reports on International Law in EU Courts

 Prof. Geert De Baere is Associate Professor of International Law and EU Law at the Institute for European Law and the Leuven Centre for Global Governance Studies at the University of Leuven.
 He studied law at the University of Antwerp (Cand.
 Iuris, 1999 and Lic.
 Iuris, 2002) and at King’s College, Cambridge (LL.M, 2003 and PhD, 2007).
 In 2005, he was a visiting research fellow at Columbia Law School’s European Legal Studies Center, New York City.
 From 2007 to 2009, he worked as a référendaire in the chambers of Advocate General Sharpston at the Court of Justice of the EU, while being a postdoctoral research associate at the University of Antwerp.

-Thomas Ramopoulos is a lawyer at the European Commission.
+Thomas Ramopoulos is a member of the Legal Service of the European Commission.
 He has a degree in Law from Aristotle University of Thessaloniki and an M.Phil in International Relations from the University of Cambridge.
-He is a PhD candidate in law at the University of Leuven and a member of the Leuven Centre for Global Governance Studies and the Institute for International Law.
+He is a member of the Leuven Centre for Global Governance Studies of KU Leuven.
 There he worked on a project on the interaction between European and international law.
 Among others, Thomas co-authored The Law of EU External Relations: Cases, Materials, and Commentary on the EU as an International Legal Actor (2015, 2nd ed.)
 OUP: Oxford.